DarkStarSword/3d-fixes/BoUT2/README.md

 =============================

 The fix has been updated for the final release with all five chapters.
-Special thanks to KING Art for granting me access to the Chapter 5 private beta to get this fix ready ahead of time :)
+Special thanks to KING Art and Nordic Games for granting me access to the Chapter 5 private beta to get this fix ready ahead of time :)

 Shadows are now fixed.
 If you have installed a previous version of this fix, be sure to delete the ShaderOverride folder before installing the new version,